-Through the science of agricultural biotechnology, crops can be made resistant to certain diseases, to stressful environmental conditions, and some chemicals.
-The technology can reduce spoilage and make produce more nutritious, and it has the potential to spur economic growth, increase productivity, reduce hunger and malnutrition, and lessen the impact of agriculture on the environment.
+Through the science of agricultural biotechnology, crops can be made resistant to certain diseases, to stressful environmental conditions and to some chemicals.
+The technology can reduce spoilage and make produce more nutritious.
+It has the potential to spur economic growth, increase productivity, reduce hunger and malnutrition, and lessen the impact of agriculture on the environment.

 APEC ministers and leaders recognize how important it is to communicate to the public the value of such produce, and how important it is to make sure that these products are safe.
 The APEC High Level Policy Dialogue on Agricultural Biotechnology (HLPDAB) is a recognition of this.